Don't be so negative! Score-based Generative Modeling with Oracle-assisted Guidance: Acknowledgments

-We acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC), the Canada CIFAR AI Chairs Program, and the Intel Parallel Computing Centers program, and the Mitacs Accelerate program in partnership with Inverted AI.
-Additional support was provided by UBC's Composites Research Network (CRN), and Data Science Institute (DSI).
-This research was enabled in part by technical support and computational resources provided by WestGrid (www.westgrid.ca), Compute Canada (www.computecanada.ca), and Advanced Research Computing at the University of British Columbia (arc.ubc.ca).
-We thank Setareh Cohan for helping us with the motion diffusion experiments.
+We acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC), the Canada CIFAR AI Chairs Program, Inverted AI, MITACS, the Department of Energy through Lawrence Berkeley National Laboratory, and Google.
+This research was enabled in part by technical support and computational resources provided by the Digital Research Alliance of Canada Compute Canada (alliancecan.ca), the Advanced Research Computing at the University of British Columbia (arc.ubc.ca), and Amazon.